 |$1694 Annually||$1,000,000 Death Benefit Paid over 20 Years|

 And it saved him over $600 per year.
-I quoted him Protective’s 20 year term policy for $1694 per year.
+I quoted him Protective’s 20-year term policy for $1694 per year.
 Rather than paying a lump sum upon his death, his wife will receive $50,000 per year for 20 years.
 So in the end, she still gets the same benefit, $1 million, but at a heavily reduced cost.

-Which Companies Offer this Benefit?
+Which Companies Offer Income Protection?

 It’s called an Income Protection Option or Death Benefit Income Rider.
 Transamerica and Protective both have some form of this “modified” death benefit option, as well as a handful of other companies.